Guide¶

 Course Information

-General information about the course (“General”), detailed syllabus (“Syllabus”), licenes and terms of use for course materials (“License”) and acknowledgements to contributors of the course (“Credits) can be found in the “Course Information” supersection.
+General information about the course (“General”), detailed syllabus (“Course Specifics”), licenes and terms of use for course materials and acknowledgements to contributors of the course ((“License and Credits”)) can be found in the “Course Information” supersection.
 We recommend that the instructor takes the following actions before they start teaching:

-• Adjust the information on grading in the “Syllabus” section if you intend to deviate from the suggested (and tested) grading scheme.
+Adjust the information on grading in the “Course Specifics” section if you intend to deviate from the suggested (and tested) grading scheme.

 Lectures